Mothannahuss/SWE363-Front-End/README.md

 ## Saved events page
 * this page uses the same script as in the home page, to swap between upcoming and all
-* `Upcoming` is used to list all saved event that is yet to come.
+* `Upcoming` is used to list all saved events that are yet to come.
 Event date > current date.
-* `All` will shows all event that you have events.
+* `All` will show all events that you have events.
-*

  ![image](https://github.com/Mothannahuss/SWE363-Front-End/assets/38408919/323072fa-3532-45ab-8ce6-b1401194f7be)